Jordan Karubian

 Kai Guo, M.S.
 Student

-I’m a 2-year Master student in EEB department who graduated from University of Wisconsin in 2020.
+I’m a 2-year Masters student in EEB department who graduated from University of Wisconsin in 2020.
 I’m interested in avian behavioral ecology.
 My research interest focuses on how white bearded manakins interact and signal each other when a potential predator is identified.
 I’m also broadly interested in mobbing calls which is not a typical behavior for white bearded manakin, but a typical anti-predatory strategy for passerine birds in North America.

 Vishal Narayan, M.S.
 Student